Managing Classical Processing Requirements for Quantum Error Correction: Methodology

 \subsection{Simulation Framework}

-Using the IR generated by LSC, we build a framework\footnote{\url{https://anonymous.4open.science/r/decoder-resources-5EC4/}} that can parse the IR and determine the critical decodes in every slice, generate a timeline of all operations, and assign decoders to all logical qubits depending on the scheduling policy.
-In case the number of critical decodes in a particular slice are more than the number of hardware decoders configured, \texttt{decoder-resources} can rewrite the IR to defer critical decodes to the next slice.
+Using the IR generated by LSC, we build a framework~\cite{vader} that can parse the IR, determine the critical decodes in every slice, generate a timeline of all operations, and assign decoders to all logical qubits depending on the scheduling policy.

-\subheading{Layouts} We use three layouts for our evaluations -- Fast, Compact~\cite{Litinski2019}, and the EDPC~\cite{Beverland2022edpc} layouts.
-The Compact layout uses the fewest logical qubits and, due to a single routing lane, allows only one magic state to be consumed per time slice -- we thus use it only to compare total execution times with the Fast and EDPC layouts.